-The Programme continued to emphasise the training of staff in crisis response and general pastoral care.
-A major advance saw the appointment of the first professionally qualified Health & Wellness Adviser, in order to recognise and respond to the growing awareness of mental health to students' academic success and the increasing number of students presenting with mental health challenges, both diagnosed and undiagnosed.
+The Programme continued to emphasize the training of staff in crisis response and general pastoral care.
+The Health & Wellness Adviser regularly met with students one-on-one and hosted several open discussions on mental health topics.
+Considerable attention continues to be paid to address mental health presentations and their effect on academic achievement, and to recognise the increasing number of students experiencing mental health challenges, both diagnosed and undiagnosed.

-With health care for non-EU citizens no longer free of charge, and GP notes explaining absence also often coming with a high charge, the Charity began applying a portion of its program budget to help fund necessary, initial GP visits for students.
+With health care for non-EU citizens no longer free of charge, and GP notes explaining absence also often coming with a high charge, the Charity applies a portion of its program budget to help fund necessary, initial GP visits for non-EU students, who comprise nearly 100% of the students population.
 In the interests of individual and public health, the Charity believes foreign students should not be deterred from seeing a GP because of cost.
-To coordinate such medical care with students' attendance in class, the staff also implemented a more robust policy requiring proper documentation for all medically excused absences from class, centralising the process with administrative staff rather than leaving such decisions to individual members of faculty.
+To coordinate such medical care with students' attendance in class, the staff also enforce a more robust policy requiring proper documentation for all medically excused absences from class.
+To ensure consistency and fairness, the process is centralised with administrative staff rather than being left to individual members of faculty.

 Particular emphasis was placed on ensuring program field trips were compliant with all health and safety regulations, from the general to those particular to field study.
-All procedures and protocols to be in line with the most up-to-date regulations and taking legal and safety advice both from Syracuse University and our UK-based law partners.
+All procedures and protocols aim to align with the most up-to-date regulations; legal and safety advice was regularly sought both from Syracuse University and the Charity's UK-based law partners.